R00tkitSMM/R00tkitSMM.github.io/_posts/2024-04-01-explitingwind32k.markdown

         PAGE_READWRITE);          // Protection = no access

     /*
-    for save exit  : i used trick like  Browser Fake vTable : allocate 0x0c0c0c0c address and  fill tagWND with 0x0c0c0c0c so every dereference  will loop in 0x0c0c0c0c
+    for safe exit  : i used trick like  Browser Fake vTable : allocate 0x0c0c0c0c address and  fill tagWND with 0x0c0c0c0c so every dereference  will loop in 0x0c0c0c0c